rbickne/application/README.md

 # application
 My Personal Programmer Development Tool

-My Personal Programmer is a code-free Windows development tool designed for building applications, including teaching new developers and students basic programming logic and event-driven programming.
+My Personal Programmer is a integratated Windows development tool designed for building applications, including teaching new developers and students basic programming logic and event-driven programming.
 Making this tool available on GitHub to